oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-processing.md

 ### Objectives

-This module shows how to install and configure the log capture tool Fluentd, and write data to an elastic search instance where it could be subsequently processed or analysed (this processing / analysis is not covered in this module)
+This module shows how to install and configure the log capture tool Fluentd, and write data to an elastic search instance where it could be subsequently processed or analyzed (this processing / analysis is not covered in this module)

 ### Prerequisites